Collection Newman Family

 This collection of 29 films by Francis Henry Newman and family, includes family activities, local scenes and Church activities from Otford in the 1930s.
 There are also holidays and a tour around India in the 1940s and 1950s.
 The collection also includes a film of VE Day, filmed by an American in London in 1945.

 |Production||Francis Henry Newman and Alice Margaret Clark (nee Newman)|

 |Access status||Copyright and access restrictions apply, contact Screen Archive South East for details|

-This collection of films by Francis Henry Newman includes: film of family gatherings at home and outings to the beach at Westgate; holidays to Cornwall and a journey to India; activities at home including playing the piano and games in the garden; and several Otford Methodist Church Sunday School events such as Christmas carols, jumble sales and outings to the seaside.
+This collection by Francis Henry Newman includes: film of family gatherings at home and outings to the beach at Westgate; holidays to Cornwall and a journey to India; activities at home including playing the piano and games in the garden; and several Otford Methodist Church Sunday School events such as Christmas carols, jumble sales and outings to the seaside.